KaterinaKrasnitskaya/rsschool-cv/cv.md

 ***
 ## **Experience**
 * Since 2016 Business trainer of own proekt [more information](https://agentam.by/)
-* More then ten years top manager, private sektor (real estate agency, insurance).
+* More then ten years top manager, private sektor (real estate agency, insurance)
 ***